Joyde-1/GloveDataHub/README.md

   - `Main Script`: Specifies `GUI/gui_main.py` as the entry point of the application;
   - `Additional Data`: Includes additional data and directories such as `Data-Acquisition`, `API scripts`, and images from `GUI/images`.
   - `Executable Configuration`: Configures the executable with options like name (`glovedatahub`), icon (`GDH_icon.ico`), and other settings to manage binary exclusion, debugging, and compression.
-- `prepare.ps1` is a PowerShell script that automates the setup of a Conda environment on Windows OS .
+- `prepare.ps1` is a PowerShell script that automates the setup of a Conda environment on Windows OS.
 It takes a single parameter, the name of the Conda environment, and performs the following tasks:
   - Checks if the environment name is provided; if not, it displays usage instructions and exits;
   - Creates the specified Conda environment with `Python 3.12.3` if it does not already exist;
   - Activates the Conda environment;